kristinemlarson/gnssrefl/docs/pages/contributions_questions.md

 Would you like to join our <code>gnssrefl</code> users email list?
 This is currently operated by earthscope.org.
 To join, please send Kristine an email.

-Updated May 5, 2023  by Kristine M. Larson
+Updated June 22, 2023  by Kristine M. Larson

 [Old news section from before we moved to readthedocs](https://gnssrefl.readthedocs.io/en/latest/pages/old_news.html)